 University of Florida

 AV is funded by the National Institute of Allergy and Infectious Diseases (NIAID) for work on host susceptibility and emerging alphaviruses (2016-2021); however, the funding supports new insights in the field only, it does not directly impact any articles produced.
-AV is also the author of a reference cited in this monograph.
+AV is a recipient of an NIH NIAID K08 award.
+AV is also the author of a reference cited in this topic.

 Infectious Diseases Consultant